 During that time, he has served as a Youth Pastor, Missions Pastor, Care Pastor, Connections Pastor, Campus Pastor, Lead Pastor and Associate Pastor.
 He currently lives in Phoenix, AZ where he serves as Campus Pastor at Christ Church of the Valley (Midtown, Phoenix)

 Yolanda lives in Monterrey, Mexico.
-She has worked for years as a professional coach to business and ministry leaders.
-She has been also a translator of many of the books, materials and letters written by various Christian ministries and authors, such as Natural Church Development.
+She has worked for years as a professional coach to ministry leaders and business.
+She has also served as translator of many of the books, materials and letters written by various Christian ministries and authors, such as Natural Church Development and CoachNet, among others.

-She and her husband Walter Sierra also serve as pastor of a Methodist church in their city, passionate about reaching others for Christ with a practical and relevant faith.
+She and her husband, Walter Sierra, also serve as pastor of a local church in their city, passionate about reaching others for Christ with a practical and relevant faith.